natysoz/expo-images-picker/README.md

 -   `widgetWidth` Widget container width , by default `100`.

 -   `widgetBgColor` Widget background color expect to get Hex color.

+-   `spinnerColor` Loading spinner color.

+---

+-   You can Resize , Compress and Base64 your assets with the following:

+`manipulate` works only with "photo" Assets.

+-   `width`  Manipulate image width (optional).
+-   `height` Manipulate image height (optional).
+-   `compress` Compress 0.1 Super low quality 1.0 leave as is (high quality).
+-   `base64` Will add an extra field on response with an image as Base64 string.
+-   `saveTo` Manipulate File extension , can be "jpeg" or "png".

+-   `*` All fields are optional , in order to resize and keep images Ratio its recommend sending only width or height and it will resize using this axis only.
+---

 ---